 - Completing a Business Impact Analysis exercise to establish key systems that support the University’s business.

-- Completing Phase II of the EIT Information Technology Disaster Recovery Plan.
+- Completing Phase II of the ITS Information Technology Disaster Recovery Plan.

 - Developing, maintaining, and executing a risk management monitoring and compliance process using CoBIT.

 - Promoting and improving prevention and risk reduction through awareness, training, education, collaboration, and consultation.

 - Ensuring that incident handling, response, and follow-up occur in an effective and coordinated manner.

 - Fostering and maintaining communications with information stakeholders with the establishment of ITS web site.